css-brio/css-brio.github.io/README.md

 # CSS Brio

-CSS Brio -  is a google extension that allows you to preview you animations and see the kinds of animations available direclty on your website.
-And also provides you with the animation css code.
+CSS Brio - Create CSS Animation Instantly!
+Have amazing animation on your website in seconds.

 License
 ----